 Sukriti uses an integrative approach to therapy, predominantly using techniques from Cognitive Behavioural Therapy (CBT), Acceptance & Commitment Therapy (ACT), Mindfulness and Self-compassion based strategies to help her clients recognise the interplay between thoughts, emotions and actions.
 She employs a client-centred, collaborative therapeutic approach and believes each individual has it within themselves to achieve their personal life goals.

-Clinical Psychologist & Neuroscientist
+Clinical Psychologist and Neuroscientist

 PhD (Clinical Psychology & Neuroscience), PGDip (Clinical Psychology), BA (Psych & Mass Communications).

 Dr Felicia Neo was awarded her PhD and PGDip from Swinburne University in Melbourne.
 She obtained her Bachelor’s from Monash University.
 She is a Singaporean by birth but has lived, studied and worked in Melbourne for many years.
-Felicia is a member of the American Psychological Association, Canadian Psychological Association, Australian Psychological Society, Society for Neuroscience and the International Society for the Study of Trauma and Dissociation.
+Felicia is a member of the American Psychological Association, Canadian Psychological Association, Australian Psychological Society, Singapore Psychological Society, Society for Neuroscience and the International Society for the Study of Trauma and Dissociation.

-Felicia is certified in Cognitive Behaviour Therapy (CBT, Australia), Rational Emotive & Cognitive Behaviour Therapy (Australian Institute for Rational Emotive Therapy Inc, Melbourne), EMDR (EMDR Association of Australia), Gottman’s Therapy Level 1 & 2 (The Gottman’s Institute), and Schema Therapy (Schema Therapy Training Australia).
+Felicia is certified in Cognitive Behaviour Therapy (CBT; Australia); Rational-Emotive & Cognitive Behaviour Therapy (Australian Institute for Rational Emotive Therapy Inc - Melbourne); EMDR (EMDR Association of Australia); Gottman’s Therapy Level 1 & 2 (The Gottman’s Institute); and Schema Therapy (Schema Therapy Training Australia).